 Emotions and feelings are usually valid, but they should also always point us back to our loving, sovereign, and just God.
 We should weigh our feelings against his Spirit and Truth.

 Being Moody wants to be intentional about being vulnerable in feelings and then seeking God and his purpose in them.
 It’s all about taking thoughts captive and submitting them to the truth of Scripture.

 In the fall of 2018, Belton started this blog as a means of writing about everything she was doing at Clemson University her freshman year — she wanted to keep her grandmas in the loop without just overloading social media.

-Shortly after settling into Clemson, I got a tattoo with my mom, and I felt strongly compelled to write out the whole story behind it.
-I didn’t want to post it on facebook or instagram, so I ended up writing a blog post about it. (click here to read it)
+Shortly after settling into Clemson, she got a tattoo with her mom and felt strongly compelled to write out the whole story behind it.
+This is when her first real blog post was published.
+(CLICK HERE to read it!)

-Shortly after that, the Lord kept putting this urgency to type things out — vulnerable, hard, embarrassing things.
-I was technically documenting my time at Clemson but in a way that brought glory to God.
+Shortly after that, the Lord started putting this urgency for her to share things — vulnerable, hard, embarrassing things.

-I began to get a lot of positive feedback, and my love of writing began to flourish.
+She began to get a lot of positive feedback, and her love of writing began to flourish.

 The blog is now entirely based on the things the Lord stirs in Belton’s heart, and she hopes that one day the blog will grow to reach more hearts for the Lord.